DHTMLX/docs-suite/docs/common_features/accessibility_support.md

 ### Grid

 There are **roles** and **attributes** for elements of grid, sorting, filters, editable cells to enable screen readers to interpret and navigate the columns and rows of the grid (enabled by default).
-The semantics are always present and there is no flag to disable them.
 Custom content should be marked manually.

 You can find the following **roles** and **attributes** in the DOM:

 - role: *grid* (or *treegrid* in the `type: "tree"` mode), *rowgroup*, *row*, *columnheader*, *gridcell*, *button*
 - aria attributes: *label*, *rowcount*, *colcount*, *rowindex*, *colindex*, *aria-sort*, *aria-selected*, *aria-readonly*, *aria-multiselectable*, and — for tree rows — *aria-level* and *aria-expanded*.

 In-place editors and header/footer filters get an accessible name derived from the column header text.
 Role presentation and aria-hidden are used to hide redundant content (resizers, sort icons, drag ghosts, the selection overlay) from the accessibility tree.
+Dynamic changes - sorting, filtering, data loading - are read out through a visually hidden polite live region, which the application can write to itself; all the built-in screen-reader strings are stored in the `aria_*` locale keys and can be translated.

 :::info
 For the complete picture — the ARIA model, the keyboard zones (header/body/footer), the focus model, and configuration recipes — see the dedicated [Grid accessibility](grid/accessibility.md) guide.
 Criterion-by-criterion conformance with WCAG 2.2 AA, Section 508 and EN 301 549 is documented in the [Accessibility Conformance Report](grid/accessibility_conformance_report.md).